Night Market Life: Limited run HD broadcast on HiHD

 13 episodes of the HD version of the show were broadcast on HiHD, later PTS3.
 The reason that only 13 episodes were broadcast were most likely to test HD television in Taiwan, as HiHD was the first HD TV channel in Taiwan.

-CTS HD broadcast
+TCS HD broadcast

 Only the first generation of the show was broadcast in HD on CTS Main Channel starting January 16, 2018 on 8pm to 10pm, 2 one-hour format episodes per weekday.
-Due to CTS mainly broadcasting in Mandarin, the dubbed Singapore version was shown.
+Due to TCS mainly broadcasting in Mandarin, the dubbed Singapore version was shown.
 The reason why only the first generation was broadcast was most likely due to it being a quick filler for the prime time slot and/or to test the HD version of the show.

 Taiwan rerun broadcast

 The show was rebroadcast in a new 16:9 HD version, showing new info on the sides of the screen on FTV One.
 The timeslot for the rerun is Weekdays 1pm to 3pm, with each day showing 2 one-hour format episodes.
 After airing, the remastered episodes also get released on Formosa TV's YouTube channel.